Flooring Calculator

 The calculator estimates material cost only.
 Labor, accessories, and preparation are not included.

-What if the room is L shaped?
+What if the room is L-shaped?

 How do I round to boxes or cartons?